It's a group of people who love Korean pop and hanging out together. When they gather, they show off their excellent moves.

 TERINA The best place to look into us would be our Instagram which is @NZKDA.
 Otherwise we have Facebook and Youtube with the same handle.

-The next K-Pop Sunday at Britomart is on Sunday 13 October in Takutai Square from 12pm.
+The next K-Pop Sundays at Britomart are on 17 November and 8 December in Takutai Square from 12pm.
 Free for all ages.
 You can come through and participate in Random Dance Play, but most people just like to stop by and enjoy watching the dances.

 Photos by Geoffery Matautia @southsides